AzimsTech/AzimsTech.github.io/aboutme.md

 show-avatar: false
 ---

+Hello World!
 My name is Azims.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just visit [my old site](https://azimslives.wordpress.com) and it will answer **all** your questions.
+I’m an independent tech journalist from Malaysia who is enthusiasts in technology, mainly in software.

+I love to document every new thing I learn and share my knowledge with others.

+If you like to ask me a question, please DM me on [Twitter](https://twitter.com/AzimsLives).
+I try my to answer your questions.